Nevados de Chillán

 - Chile

-- Active volcano setting with hot springs
+- Active volcano setting with natural hot springs

-- Quiet midweek crowds
+- Quiet midweek conditions

 - +Travellers wanting a different Chilean experience from the Santiago resorts